Except for a BIG difference…

 On certain occasions, illustrations can be too distracting…

-When looking for decodable books, you want nice/cute pictures, but don’t want them to be so distracting that they take the focus away from READING…
+When looking for decodable books, you want nice and cute pictures, but don’t want them to be so distracting that they take the focus away from READING…

-This is a comprehensive list of my favourite decodable readers!
+This is a comprehensive list of my favorite decodable books!

 BOB BOOKS